oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 In this subsection, the requirements from the previous subsection are combined to named sets which are called roles.
 This allows end users to request their supplieres to fulfill a certain set of requirements.
 A supplier can use roles for advertising and marketing.

+### 5.2.1 Role: CSAF publisher

+A distributing party satisfies the "CSAF publisher" role if the party:

+* satisfies the requirements 1 to 4.
+* distributes only CSAF documents on behalf of its own.

 # 6 Safety, Security, and Data Protection Considerations

 CSAF documents are based on JSON, thus the security considerations of [RFC8259] apply and are repeated here as service for the reader: